Complex optomechanics

 Disorder as a resource in optomechanics

-Any photonic or optomechanical nanostructure is affected by some degree of imperfection.
-This is due to the unavoidable finite tolerance of the fabrication process.
-In this line of research, we investigate the role and limitations imposed by disorder for the photon-phonon interaction.
-We also explore novel ways of exploiting disorder as a resource to enhance this coupling in complex systems.
+Any photonic or optomechanical nanostructure is affected by some degree of imperfection due to the unavoidable finite tolerance of the fabrication process.
+In this line of research, we investigate the role and limitations imposed by disorder for the photon-phonon interaction, while also exploring how disorder itself can become a physical resource to enhance optomechanical coupling in complex systems.

 Fig. 2.
 Shamrock optomechanical crystals